 If the police have arrested you for DWI, then Texas Code of Criminal Procedure §17.40 requires Kaufman County judges to “impose any reasonable condition of bond related to the safety of a victim of the alleged offense or to the safety of the community” to secure your attendance at trial.
 If the state alleges that you violated those bond conditions, then the Kaufman County Sheriff’s Office can immediately return you to custody.
 Accordingly, judges have very broad power in determining bail conditions and bond amounts.

-What is the most common sentence for a DWI charge in Kaufman County?
+What is the most common sentence for Kaufman County DWI charge in Kaufman County?

-The Texas Penal code outlines the range of punishment for DWI convictions across the state.
+The Penal code defines the range of punishment for all Texas DWI offenses in the state.
 The Penal Code classifies DWI as a Class B misdemeanor, unless the state alleges that your BAC met or exceeded 0.15, in which case the code classifies the offense as a Class A misdemeanor.
-Additionally, the state may seek a repeat DWI enhancement.
-However, the actual punishment you might receive will vary significantly based on a number of circumstances.
-For instance, your prior criminal history, the circumstances of the offense, and the norms of the Kaufman County community all play a role.
+Additionally, the state may seek a repeat DWI enhancement to a Class A misdemeanor for DWI 2nd convictions, and to the felony level for third or subsequent DWI convictions.

+However, the punishment you will ultimately receive depends on a number of circumstances, including your prior criminal history, what you do while you’re on bond, and the circumstances of the offense.
 With this in mind, you can learn about the penalties that apply to all Texas convictions for DWI here.
-Otherwise, to learn more about what kind of punishment is typical in Kaufman County DWI cases, call us to schedule a consultation or book online by pressing the red button.
+Otherwise, to learn more about what kind of punishment is typical in Kaufman County DWI cases and what you might be able to do to reduce any eventual sentence, call us to schedule a consultation or book online.

 Why Should I Hire a DWI Lawyer?